mthsmcd/non-newtonian-turbulence-models/README.md

 Example files are contained within the [examples](example-cases).

 All $k$-$\varepsilon$ models solve these two quantities with fixed zeroed boundary conditions (BCs).
-The quantities $\zeta$ and $f$ of the `GRkEpsilonZetaF` model also share the zeroed BCs.
+The quantities $\zeta$ and $f$ of the `GRkEpsilonZetaF` model also employ zeroed BCs.

-The $\omega$ field is solved with a coded BC which is implemented in the `omega` file in the `0` folders.
+The $\omega$ field is solved with a coded BC, implemented in the `omega` files at the example folders.
-Using a coded condition is required because OpenFOAM's `omegaWallFunction` is not currently not compatible with the `RASHerschelBulkley` transport model.
+The coded condition is required because OpenFOAM's `omegaWallFunction` is currently not compatible with the `RASHerschelBulkley` transport model.

 ### Example cases